 1. The following terms have these meanings in this Policy:

-2. The Association understands that the screening of identified Individuals is a vital part of providing a safe sporting environment and has become a common practice among sport organizations that provide programs and services to the community.
+2. Softball Canada understands that screening personnel and volunteers is a vital part of providing a safe sporting environment and has become a common practice among sport organizations that provide programs and services to the community.

 APPLICATION OF THIS POLICY

 3. This Policy applies to all individuals whose position with Softball Canada is one of trust or authority which may relate to, at a minimum, finances, supervision, or Vulnerable Individuals.

 4. Not all individuals associated with Softball Canada will be required to obtain a criminal record check or submit screening documents because not all positions pose a risk of harm to Softball Canada or to its participants.
 Softball Canada will determine which individuals will be subject to screening using the following guidelines (Softball Canada may vary the guidelines at its discretion):